determined-ai/determined/docs/setup-cluster/workspaces-rpools.rst

 -  Navigate to the Cluster option in the left menu pane.
 -  Click the options "..." menu of the resource pool you want to bind.
 -  Select **Manage bindings** from the menu.
--  On the right side, choose the workspace you want to bind by clicking on it in the available workspaces list.
+-  On the left side, choose the workspace you want to bind by clicking on it in the available workspaces list.
 -  You can use the search bar to narrow down the list.
--  The selected workspace will be added to the list of bound workspaces on the left.
+-  The selected workspace will be added to the list of bound workspaces on the right.
--  To remove a bound workspace, click on it in the list of bound workspaces on the left.
+-  To remove a bound workspace, click on it in the list of bound workspaces on the right.
 -  If you want to remove all workspace bindings, click **Remove all** below the list of bound workspaces.
 -  Once you are satisfied with the list of bound workspaces, click **Apply**.